Class Allocation

 Admissions Criteria

-Students aged 6 and above will take a Cognitive Abilities Test (CAT4), either prior to or following admission, to allow us to understand the student's wider abilities.
-CAT4s are the UK’s most widely used computer-based test of reasoning abilities for children aged 6-17+ years.
+Students aged 6 and above will complete a Cognitive Abilities Test (CAT4), either before or shortly after admission.
+Widely used across the UK, CAT4 helps us understand each child’s learning profile, identify areas for support, and set stretching but achievable goals.
 Measuring the four main types of ability known to make a difference to learning and achievement, CAT4 provides an independent perspective on potential student achievement, with reliable information for each child that will help identify where to provide extra support or set more challenging targets.